forestryio/forestry.io/hugo/content/blog/add-e-commerce-to-your-static-site-with-snipcart.md

 Check out our blog post on [getting started with Create Static Site](https://forestry.io/blog/instant-production-ready-scaffolding-with-create-static-site/) for more information on using this utility.
 {{% /tip %}}

-If you don't want to use Create Static Site for your project, you can just use the `hugo new site` command to initialize a new Hugo site.
+If you don't want to use Create Static Site for your project, you can just use [Hugo's `new site` command](https://gohugo.io/commands/hugo_new_site/) to initialize a new Hugo site.
 Note that all of the file paths we reference are prefixed with `site/` due to Create Static Site's conventions.
 Your filepaths will be slightly different if you use a vanilla Hugo install.

 ## Getting Started With Snipcart